Crystalline color superconductors: The two-flavor inhomogeneous phases

-In Table \ref{tabledeltamu1} we report the results obtained at the Chandrasekhar-Clogston point ($\delta\mu=\delta\mu_1$) for four crystalline structures, respectively the FF ($P=1$), the strip ($P=2$), the octahedron (BCC) ($P=6$), and the FCC ($P=8$).
+In Table \ref{tabledeltamu1} we report the results obtained in the CC limit ($\delta\mu=\delta\mu_1=\Delta_{\rm 2SC}/\sqrt{2}$) for four crystalline structures, respectively the FF ($P=1$), the strip ($P=2$), the octahedron (bcc) ($P=6$), and the fcc ($P=8$).
 The table shows that, among the four considered structures, the favored one at $\delta\mu=\delta\mu_1$ is the octahedron, which however does not have the largest gap $\Delta$.
-The gap parameter determines the extension of the pairing regions, see \textit{e.g.} Eq.\eqref{eq:2}, but a free-energy gain may result from having many small non-overlapping pairing regions, as well.
-Indeed, the strip has the largest gap parameter, but not the largest free-energy, presumably because the pairing occurs only in four large ribbons (two for each vectors $\bm q^m$, see the right panel of Fig.\ref{Fig:FF}).
+The gap parameter determines the extension of the pairing regions, see Eq.\eqref{eq:2}, but a free energy gain may result from having many small nonoverlapping pairing regions, as well.
+Indeed, the strip has the largest gap parameter, but not the largest free energy, presumably because the pairing occurs only in four large ribbons (two for each vectors $\bm q^m$, see the right panel of Fig.\ref{Fig:FF}).
 Indeed, as we have shown in the previous section, the width and the thickness of the ribbons are proportional to $\Delta$.
-On the other hand, for the octahedron the pairing occurs in smaller ribbons, but there are twelve pairing regions, which give a large contribution to the free-energy.
+For example, in the octahedron pairing occurs in smaller ribbons, but there are twelve pairing regions, which give a large contribution to the free energy.

-For the case $\delta\mu\neq\delta\mu_1$, we report in Fig.~\ref{omegaplot} the plot of the free-energy of the octahedron (dashed line) and of the FCC (full line) structures as a function of $\delta\mu/\Delta_0$.
+For the case $\delta\mu\neq\delta\mu_1$, we report in Fig.~\ref{omegaplot} the plot of the free energy of the octahedron (dashed line) and of the fcc (full line) structures as a function of $\delta\mu/\Delta_{\rm 2SC}$.